 Here are a dozen recipes that I’ve handpicked from around the net (using food such as zucchini, beets, sweet potatoes and more), but I’m also adding a quick pita treat you might like to try.

-Easy Pita Chips:
+Easy Pita Treats

 - Cut each pita into quarters then each quarter into half (eight wedges).

-- Brush both sides of wedges with olive oil (or cooking spray) and season as you like (Ideas: Kosher salt, pepper, garlic, assorted herbs, etc.).
+- Brush both sides of wedges with olive oil (or cooking spray) and season as you like (Ideas: Kosher salt, pepper, garlic, paprika, assorted herbs, etc.).

 - Bake in a preheated oven (400°F) for 8 to 10 minutes until golden (watch that they don’t burn).

 - For an extra treat, top each wedge with grated cheese before baking.

 - Tip: Want a thinner, crunchier chip?
 Separate the top and bottom pieces of each wedge then continue as directed above, reduce cooking time in half or as needed until golden.

 From around the ‘net that caught my eye, some of the descriptions below are quotes from the websites.